 But sending promotional emails won’t necessarily give you any conversion.

 In fact, it might put your subscriber off!
-Or They might unsubscribe if they feel you pushy and troubling.
+Or They might unsubscribe if they feel you are pushy and troubling.

-So, the aim here is to strike a balance between sending high-quality useful free value content and promotional content.
+So, the aim here is to strike a balance between sending high-quality useful free, value content and promotional content.

 But there is a transition you have to make from this one type of email to another.
 This can be really tricky!

-Don’t surprise your subscribers with the sales pitch out of sudden.
+Don’t surprise your subscribers with the sales pitch out of a sudden.
 Try placing product emails every once in a while.